-• Direct Deposit

-Direct deposit is the electronic transfer of a student employee's monthly wages to his/her checking or savings account at his/her banking institution of choice.
-For additional information, view the Direct Deposit Fact Sheet on the Student Employment website.

-• Student Payroll Deduction Agreement
+- Direct Deposit Direct deposit is the electronic transfer of a student employee's monthly wages to his/her checking or savings account at his/her banking institution of choice. - Student Payroll Deduction Agreement The Student Payroll Deduction Agreement allows the electronic transfer of a percentage (25%, 50%, 75%, or 100%) of your monthly wages to be applied to a student's Wartburg College tuition bill.

-The Student Payroll Deduction Agreement allows the electronic transfer of a percentage (25%, 50%, 75%, or 100%) of your monthly wages to be applied to a student's Wartburg College tuition bill.
-For additional information, view the Student Payroll Deduction Agreement Fact Sheet on the Student Employment website.
+For additional information, view the FAQs - Student Wage Payment Methods document on the Student Employment website.